-This consortium is anchored on the understanding that the participating institutions must develop and sustain competitive educational and teaching programs to meet the requirements of the 21st century.
+This consortium is anchored on the understanding that the participating institutions must develop and sustain competitive educational and teaching programs to meet the requirements of the 2 lot century.

-There are existing educational satellite networks which each focus on specific substantive areas.
-However, the colleges and university in America serving large Hispanic populations generally are not included in these networks.
-Yet these institutions bear the main responsibility for preparing Hispanic students to compete in the economy of the 21st century.
-We have adopted this model of collaboration because it promises to be successful in Keeping the United States at the forefront of education.
+There are existing educational satellite networks which each focus e n specific substantive areas.
+However, thr colleges and university in America serving large Hispanic populations generally are not included in these networks.
+Yet these institutions bear the main responsibility for preparing Hispanic students to compete in the endomy of the 21st century.
+We have adopted this model of collaboration because it promises to be successful in keeping the United States at the forefront of education.